WaveStyledApp/wave-docs/Summaries/matt-Aug1-22.md

     - [Fashion MNIST database](https://github.com/zalandoresearch/fashion-mnist)
     So we at least have an idea about item recognition will help gain experience for doing it with our own dataset.
 - In terms of recommender, we just need to keep discussing and researching.
 - Scrape function will start tomorrow.
 Possibly with some multithreading for downloading multiple images at once.
+Fin
+- Figure out what Arka and Griffin can look into/work on.